esp-rs/book/src/overview/bare-metal.md

 ## Current support

-The table below covers what `no_std` features are supported by Espressif products.
+The table below covers the current support for `no_std` at this momment for the different Espressif products.

 > **Notes**:
 >